jmcbroome/BTE/README.md

 ### A Note on Versions and Architectures

-We provide conda builds for Linux and MacOS at this time, for Python >=3.8, from bioconda or my personal channel `jmcbroome`.
+We provide conda builds for Linux and MacOS at this time, for Python >=3.8, from bioconda.
 If you're on Windows 10+, you can install BTE on the [Linux subsystem](https://docs.microsoft.com/en-us/windows/wsl/about) and perform analyses and run notebooks from the subsystem.
 If you're on an earlier version of Python and unable to update, you may still be able to build a local extension using the instructions below.

 ## Build From Source Instructions